 \section{Experiments}

-\yunfei{ In this section, we first quantitatively and qualitatively evaluate our approach on single image reflection removal against previous methods ~\cite{ReflectionRemoval:Li2014Single, ReflectionRemoval:Fan2017A, ReflectionRemoval:Zhang2018PerceptualLosses, ReflectionRemoval:eccv18refrmv, ReflectionRemoval:Wan2018CRRN}, then we demonstrate the state-of-art performance.
-For numerical analysis, we firstly employ peak-signal-to-noise-ratio (PSNR) and SSIM as evaluation metrics.
-Secondly, we analyse the effect of different parts of the SRRN.
-Next, we make additional experiments on how the intensity of reflectance affects the final performance of the semantic segmentation and the reflection removal task.
-Finally, we show additional applications of our model and make a discussion on failure cases. }
+We first synthesis the semantically annotated dataset.
+Then we perform rigorous ablation studies to analyze the effect of different parts of the SGR$^2$N. We evaluate our semantic guided reflection removal method quantitatively and qualitatively on single image reflection removal against previous methods.
+Next, we make additional experiments on how the intensity of reflection layer affects the final performance of the semantic segmentation and the reflection removal task.
+Finally, we show applications of our model and make a discussion on failure cases.